Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 - **Name** for your connection: You can register different connections with the Snowflake connector.
 You can use the name to identify the connections.
 - **Username**: Name of the user account.
 - **Password**: Password for the user account.
-- **Account**: Hostname for your account .
-One way to get it is to check the Snowflake activation email which contains the account_name within the URL ( <account_name>.snowflakecomputing.com ).
+- **Account**: Hostname for your account.
+One way to get it is to check the Snowflake activation email, which contains the account_name within the URL ( <account_name>.snowflakecomputing.com ).
 Just enter what's on the account_name, i.e ok36557.us-east-2.aws
 - **Warehouse (optional)**: Default warehouse that will run your queries.
 Use MY_WH.

 > aside negative